 It’s not so much a technical development but more of a change in governance that we need.
 We also need to keep up with our own competition.
 In Germany, there is a competitor 100 kilometres away from us.
 I’m totally convinced that it motivates us to outperform them everyday, because we can feel how close we are.
 Competition is the secret ingredient to having great products and a great business.
 We need to create all classes of launch systems in Europe if we want to catch up with the US, because they are more advanced in the vehicle agenda.
 If we want to get in on this boom in the space industry, we have to focus on competing with each other in Europe as well.

-To hear more about Emile’s fascinating work in the Satellite & NewSpace industry, tune into the full episode of The Satellite & NewSpace Matters Podcast here.
+To hear more about the state of the launch market in Europe, tune into The Satellite & NewSpace Matters Podcast here.

 We sit down regularly with some of the biggest names in our industry, we dedicate our podcast to the stories of leaders in the technologies industries that bring us closer together.
 Follow the link here to see some of our latest episodes and don’t forget to subscribe.